midtown-ai/glossary/glossary/t.md

 # Test Subset

+ ~ in ML, this testing data is input given to the AI system that it has not seen before and was not part of the [training subset]/set/data

- Use to see how the model built with the training subset and the development subset performs on new data.
-The performance of the model will show issues related to overfitting, etc. This subset includes only the features since we want to predict the labels.
-The performance we see on the test subset is what we can reasonably see in production. :warning: The test subset cannot be used at any time in the training or post-training phase (i.e model auto tuning, eg over vs underfitting).
+ Use to see how the model built with the [training subset] and the [development subset] performs on new data.
+The performance of the model will show issues related to overfitting, etc. This subset includes only the [features] (and not the labels) since we want to predict the [labels].
+The performance we see on the test subset is what we can reasonably see in production. :warning: The test subset cannot be used at any time in the training or post-training phase (i.e model auto tuning, eg [overfitting] vs [underfitting]).

  ![]( {{site.assets}}/t/train_test_subsets.png ){: width="100%"}

- See also [T], [Dataset], [Development Subset], [Overfitting], [Training Subset]
+ See also [T], [Dataset]

 # Text Embedding